jsonberry/vue-typescript-examples/README.md

 * Showcase TypeScript + Vue (bring types in from official Vue packages, etc)
 * Dig deep into the Vue API and show examples from beginner to advanced
 * Document the examples with verbose notes right in the code

-Only the lowest hanging fruit has been completed - advanced topics and examples will get added over time.
+* Explore Vue app structures

+We'll tackle the low-hanging fruit first, the beginner and intermediate stuff, with a goal of adding advanced topics and examples.

 ## Get Started
 * Clone the repository